 At Harrow Gate, our ultimate goal of teaching phonics is that our children are able to read fluently, recognising most words instantly and using phonics to decode any unknown words.

-All phonics sessions follow the systematic, synthetic phonics programme outlined in the Litte Wandle Letters and Sounds Revised programme.
+All phonics sessions follow the systematic, synthetic phonics programme outlined in the Little Wandle Letters and Sounds Revised programme.

-For more information about Little Wandle, as well as useful videos for parents and carers, follow the link below to their Youtube channel.
+For more information about Little Wandle, as well as useful videos for parents and carers, click on the image below

 Supporting your child with reading